flawed-hooman/Breast_Cancer_Prediction/README.md

  categorical dependent variable.
 Therefore the outcome must be a categorical or discrete value.
 It can be either Yes or No, 0 or 1, true or False, etc,    but instead of giving the exact value as 0 and 1, it gives the probabilistic values which lie between 0 and  1.
 The curve from the logistic function      indicates the likelihood of the data.

 ## Comparing the algorithms
  The training accuracy and model accuracy score of both the algorithms has been compared and shown using histograms.
-It is thus observed that Logistic     Regression is giving more accurate result than KNN.

 <img src="https://github.com/flawed-hooman/Breast_Cancer_Prediction/assets/117461708/b8a40207-0327-4a98-a885-31a3343dfb3b" width="60%">